JulianKimmig/polymcsim/docs/explanation/kmc_engine.md

-# The Kinetic Monte Carlo Engine Behind PolySim
+# The Kinetic Monte Carlo Engine Behind PolyMCsim

 > “All models are wrong, but some are useful.” — George Box
 >
-> PolySim’s **Kinetic Monte Carlo (KMC)** core strikes a balance between physical realism and computational speed.
+> PolyMCsim’s **Kinetic Monte Carlo (KMC)** core strikes a balance between physical realism and computational speed.

 This article explains **how** the engine works and **why** certain design choices were made.
 Understanding the internals will help you:

 *   Pick the right simulation parameters.
 *   Interpret the metadata returned by `Simulation.run()`.
-*   Extend PolySim with new reaction types.
+*   Extend PolyMCsim with new reaction types.

 ---